chakrakan/tdd-payroll-fastapi/README.md

   I'd also change the CORS policy to better adhere and restrict access to the endpoints as necessary instead of allowing all.

-  Also, most definitley have a CI/CD pipeline that runs the tests in a test env, does security scanning of containers + have a proper branching setup (dev, main, features, bug branches etc.) with rules for PR reviews/merge conditions prior to production deployments.
+  While there is a CI/CD pipeline that runs the tests in a test env, I'd also add does security scanning of containers/dependecies for prod + have a proper branching setup (dev, main, features, bug branches etc.) with rules for PR reviews/merge conditions prior to production deployments.

-  Happy to receive feedback to further learn more about ways to optimize my solution for the challenge! 😊
+  Happy to receive additional feedback to further learn more about ways to optimize my solution for the challenge and for prod! 😊

 - **What compromises did you have to make as a result of the time constraints of this challenge?**
    **A.** I'm quite happy with the implementation I have made within the time constraints!
 If I didn't have other interviews/obligations, I'd probably write more tests and figure out the async pytest integration to test out the services individually. add Celery and Dask to the project.
-However, for the purposes, I didn't want to over-engineer the solution as I quite like the philoshopy at Wave where we try to write robust code without introducing technical debt, but at the same time, iterate and continuosly make things better!
+However, for the purposes, I didn't want to over-engineer the solution as I like the philoshopy at Wave where we try to write robust code without introducing technical debt, but at the same time, iterate and continuosly make things better!

-  This was a great learning experience for me as well since I have not worked with FastAPI and its underlying eco-system (Tortoise-ORM, aerich etc.) and it was great to go through all the documentation and resources to put together something in a few hours over the weekend!
+  I know I did not have to do all the setups/configs for this project to the level I did, but I wanted to use this not just to do ANOTHER take home project, but also leverage this as a great learning experience for me as well, since I've never worked with FastAPI and its underlying eco-system (Tortoise-ORM, aerich etc.) and also am a bit rusty with my Python and any new features since (last used 3.7 or so).
+All in all, it was extremely fun to through all the documentation and resources to put together, time spent debugging code, and put something together in a few hours over the weekend!

-  If you'd like to see my full thought-process, feel free to dive into the [Wiki!](https://github.com/chakrakan/tdd-payroll-fastapi/wiki)
+  If you'd like to see my full thought-process, feel free to dive further into the [Wiki!](https://github.com/chakrakan/tdd-payroll-fastapi/wiki)

   Thank you for the opportunity!